A Laplacian Pyramid Based Generative H&E Stain Augmentation Network: Experimental Results

-\new{In our 5-fold cross-validated experiment, we perform training and validation of our classification network only on patches from a single medical center in each fold.} This is to simulate the practical scenario in which the available labeled training data is scarce and has limited stain variation.
-Patches from the other four centers are therefore out-of-domain in terms of the stain and used as testing data. \new{Additionally, note that positive and negative patches are drawn with equal probabilities during training and validation.
-The results obtained with the different stain augmentation approaches are shown in \cref{fig:c17_results}.} In addition to the simple \textit{HED Jitter} augmentations, we also compare G-SAN to the state-of-the-art in non-learning based stain augmentation frameworks, such as HERandAugment \cite{faryna2021tailoring} and RandStainNA \cite{shen2022randstainna}.
-For both HistAuGAN \cite{wagner2021structure} \footnote{\new{For HistAuGAN, we used the pretrained weights provided by its authors on patches at $40\times$ from the five domains of the CAMELYON17 dataset.
-For stain augmentation, we used a randomly interpolated domain as the target domain for each image.}} and G-SAN, the stain vectors were randomly drawn from a normal distribution. \new{In our dataloader, stain augmentation was applied to every image loaded for training and validation.}
+In our 5-fold cross-validated experiment, we perform training and validation of our classification network only on patches from a single medical center in each fold.
+This is to simulate the practical scenario in which the available labeled training data is scarce and has limited stain variation.
+Patches from the other four centers are therefore out-of-domain in terms of the stain and used as testing data.
+Additionally, note that positive and negative patches are drawn with equal probabilities during training and validation.
+The results obtained with the different stain augmentation approaches are shown in \cref{fig:c17_results}.
+In addition to the simple \textit{HED Jitter} augmentations, we also compare G-SAN to the state-of-the-art in non-learning based stain augmentation frameworks, such as HERandAugment \cite{faryna2021tailoring} and RandStainNA \cite{shen2022randstainna}.
+For both HistAuGAN \cite{wagner2021structure} \footnote{For HistAuGAN, we used the pretrained weights provided by its authors on patches at $40\times$ from the five domains of the CAMELYON17 dataset.
+For stain augmentation, we used a randomly interpolated domain as the target domain for each image.} and G-SAN, the stain vectors were randomly drawn from a normal distribution. \new{In our dataloader, stain augmentation was applied to every image loaded for training.
+Stain augmentation was also applied to the images loaded for validation to prevent statistically biased evaluations of our models due to the limited stain appearances in the validation data.} \new{Additionally, we believe that a stain augmentation method is worthy of merit only if it can also diversify the validation stain distribution such that the validation score better correlates with the true generalizability of a model.}